 And I was right.

-After quickly telling my husband to follow me, we barreled into my daughter’s room, the light of the hallway shining on her groggy face as she sat up in bewilderment.
+After quickly telling my husband to follow me, we barreled into my daughter’s room, the hallway’s light shining on her groggy face as she sat up in bewilderment.

 When she heard what we asked, she started to cry.

 As the words tumbled out of her mouth, my blood ran cold.

 The student had threatened to bring a gun to school and hurt students.
 In talking to my daughter, he gave very specific details, details that made my husband and I start to shake.

 And at that moment, the moment every parent dreads, I was shocked to realize that I had no idea what to do or who to contact.